 Most Needed Items

-Union Gospel Mission is asking the public to donate extreme weather supplies to provide protection during the upcoming wet and cold season.
+Extreme heat is a serious health risk, especially for those living on the street.
+Union Gospel Mission is asking the public to donate extreme weather supplies to protect Metro Vancouver’s most vulnerable during hot spring and summer months.

-UGM provides clothing and basic necessities to those in need.
-The following items can make a big difference in the health and safety of UGM’s guests this winter:
+Over-exposure to heat and sun can be dangerous for anyone, but for those without a home a heatwave can be deadly.
+The following items will make a big difference in the health and safety of UGM’s guests this summer:

 *New and gently used items only please.